Cloufield/GWASTutorial/04_Data_QC/README.md

        1     1:135163:C:T    T    C      0.09226     1008
     ```

-Next we use plink2 to run the same options to check the difference between the results.
+Next, we use plink2 to run the same options to check the difference between the results.

 !!! example "Calculate the MAF of variants using PLINK2"
     ```bash